• Skip to main content

 Water being poured into a stock pot with raw chicken, onions, and garlic.

-• Add the chicken, onion, garlic, bay leaf, and salt in a large pot.
+• Add the chicken, onion, garlic, bay leaf, and salt in a large stockpot.

-• Cover with water.
+• Cover with the liquid.
 About 2 inches above the chicken.

 How to rehydrate dried chiles